networkop/networkop.github.io/content/post/2022-11-cue-ansible.md

         - mstpctl-portadminedge yes
 ```

-I've picked this example deliberately because it contains many places where we can make a mistake.
-Also, it can be very succinctly summarized by the following CUE schema:
+I've picked this example deliberately because it contains many places where we can make a mistake, but also because it can be very succinctly summarized by the following CUE schema:

 ```json
 #bonds: [...{